segmentstream-com/segmentstream-com.github.io/_docs/integrations/criteo.md

 ### <a name="5"></a>Checking the correctness of the integration settings
 ------
-After configuring the integration in the DigitalDataManager interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/for-analyst/integrations#2).
+After configuring the integration in the SegmentStream interface, but before PUBLICATION - go to the site in test_mode, [go through the conversion funnel and check for errors](/for-analyst/integrations#2).
 If there are no errors - publish the current version.